 Being hit by a car while riding your bike is traumatic enough—but finding out the driver is uninsured adds even more stress and uncertainty.
-You’re left facing mounting medical bills, lost income, and long-term recovery, often wondering: How will I be compensated?
+An uninsured driver bicycle accident in San Diego leaves you facing mounting medical bills, lost income, and long-term recovery, often wondering: How will I be compensated?

 At Hulburt Law Firm, we help injured cyclists navigate the legal and insurance challenges of accidents involving uninsured drivers.
 This guide outlines your options and rights if you’ve been hit by an uninsured or underinsured motorist in San Diego.